Coronavirus: ICMR study hints at community transmission in India

 Sentinel surveillance among SARI patients can help identify the spread and extent of transmission of COVID-19, the Indian Council of Medical Research said.

-The SARI surveillance was initiated in the early phase of the COVID-19 outbreak in India.
+SARI surveillance was initiated in the early phase of the COVID-19 outbreak in India.

 Even though the ICMR did not make any remarks in the paper's conclusion on community transmission, it had said in a press release on March 19 that it had initiated sentinel surveillance to detect community transmission of COVID-19.